Things to see & do

 Things to do this summer

 Bring a delicious homemade picnic and a blanket and eat al fresco.

 Stop and ask one of our gardeners for tips on anything from pruning to rose care.

 Our grounds are teeming with wildlife.
-Bring some binoculars and see what you can spot.

 A thousand dahlias